Shabbat Deep Dive

 Tuesdays: January 26, February 2, 9, 16 at 8pm

 Join members of the Committee on Jewish Law and Standards as they take us through four teshuvot (responsa) that have recently been passed by the Conservative Movement's Law Committee.
-Following each lecture, Rabbi Cantor will lead BTS/Neshama participants in a short discussion about the material presented.
+Following each lecture,

 1/26: Rabbi Nina Beth Cardin and Rabbi Avram Israel Reisner on Sustainability

 2/9: Rabbi Pamela Barmash on Birkat Hamazon

 2/16: Rabbi Jeremy Kalmanofsky on the Abbreviated Amidah